-Maria holds a Bachelor of Music degree in Piano from McGill University, a MM in Piano, an Artist Diploma in Operatic Coaching, and a MM in Orchestral Conducting, from the College-Conservatory of Music CCCM).
+Maria holds a Bachelor of Music degree in Piano from Mcgill University, a Masters of Music in Piano, and Artist Diploma in Operatic Coaching, and a Masters of music in Orchestral Conducting, from the College-Conservatory of Music CCCM).